zmkfirmware/zmk/docs/docs/config/behaviors.md

 | `release-after-ms` | int           | Releases the key after this many milliseconds if no other key is pressed | 1000    |
 | `quick-release`    | bool          | Release the sticky key on the next key press instead of release          | false   |
 | `ignore-modifiers` | bool          | If enabled, pressing a modifier key does not cancel the sticky key       | true    |

+This behavior forwards the one parameter it receives to the parameter of the behavior specified in `bindings`.

 You can use the following nodes to tweak the default behaviors: